eljefe303030/Melius/README.md

 * [Auto Transfer Mined and Harvested Resources to Your Ship - SFSE](https://www.nexusmods.com/starfield/mods/8606) SFSE plugin that automatically transfers mined mineral deposits and harvested resources to your Homeship instead of your inventory.
 Some quests that involve collecting resources will mean you then have to collect them from your ship instead of your inventory.
 * [Human Damage (Just a Flesh Wound - Bullet in the Head)](https://www.nexusmods.com/starfield/mods/12603) Changes the damage multiple for the different areas of body parts of humans to make the game more fun and rewards better aiming.
 * [Immersive Landing Ramps](https://www.nexusmods.com/starfield/mods/8093) Landing ramps now stay closed when arriving somewhere new, and can be controlled via a panel in the landing bay, a remote, or by talking to Vasco.
 Best to set the Landing Ramp Remote as a favourite item for ease.
 * [StarUI HUD](https://www.nexusmods.com/starfield/mods/3444) has been configured to not show enemy health bars for immersion, see the mod page for how to configure this to your tastes.
 Crosshairs have also been disabled, these can be displayed by changing the game 'interface' setting.
+* [Starfield Performance BOOST](https://www.nexusmods.com/starfield/mods/290) has been used to update the low, medium, high and ultra graphic settings profiles.
+To use these, select the profile you need.
+If the profile you want to use is already selected, select another one and then select the one you want e.g. if you want to use the 'high' profile and that is already selected, choose a different one and then select 'high' to enable it.

 ## Note for Content Creators